 Three annexations are proposed as part of the RHNA inventory related to pending proposed projects.
-Table 10-6, Pending Annexations, summarizes the current status of each annexation and the projects that are planned for each annexation site as of July 2024.
-If all three projects are completed as planned, they will add a total of 300 units of lower-income housing and 684 units of market-rate units to the city's housing supply, including 120 units of senior-designated affordable housing, at full build-out.
-As is shown in Table 10-8, Summary of Ability to Meet RHNA, the City is not counting these projects' development capacity toward the 6th Cycle RHNA inventory, but has included them in this analysis to identify additional capacity that will be available when the annexations are completed.
+Table 10-6, Pending Annexations, summarizes the current status of each annexation and the projects that are eurrently-planned for each annexation site as of July 2024.
+If all three projects are completed as currently planned, they will add a total of 225-300 units of lower-income housing and 513-684 units of market-rate units to the city's housing supply, including 120 units of senior-designated affordable housing, at full build-out.
+However, aAs is shown in Table 10-68, Summary of Ability to Meet RHNA, the City is only counting 75 percent of each project's total build outnot counting these projects' development capacity toward the 6th Cycle RHNA inventory, as it is estimated that the remainder of each project's units may develop after the planning period.but has included them in this analysis to identify additional capacity that will be available when the annexations are completed.

 Of the three pending annexation projects, only one project's application (Casitas) has been deemed complete as of October 2023.
 Annexations for the Nebraska and Highland and Thompson Estates projects were submitted to the City but were deemed incomplete.
-As of July 2024, all three project teams are working to assemble California Environmental Quality Act (CEQA) consultants to complete all necessary environmental notice documents.
+As of July 2024, all three project teams are currently working to assemble California Environmental Quality Act (CEQA) consultants to complete all necessary environmental notice documents.
 Three months after each project has been approved, the LAFCO reorganization process will begin.
 It is estimated that the LAFCO process will take an additional 16 months, and that the City and Developer will enter into a Development Agreement in 2026.
+The City has included Program 5 to address the annexations.
+As part of this program, the City will monitor the progress of these annexations on an ongoing basis.
+If any of the annexations are denied or withdrawn, or if the annexations are not approved by 2026, the City is committed to identifying alternative housing opportunities to accommodate the number of units required in keeping with state "no net loss" provisions (Senate Bill (SB) 166, Government Code Section 65863).